rogeryeosgit/DevoProject/Notes.md

 - Finished creating new QT Entries

-- Spotted some problems with 201 return status for plans.
+- Spotted some problems with 201 return status for plans. - done (no problem, just have to be careful which Axio method I'm using)

 ## 14 Aug 2020